openworm/openworm_docs/docs/Projects/datarep.md

 -   NeuroML Connectome
 -   Data Visualization
--   PyOpenWorm Unified Data Access Layer
+-   OWMeta Unified Data Access Layer
 -   Muscle cell integration

 Below you can find information about each subproject, see the project’s current roadmap and access the associated data repositories

-A lot of data about *c. elegans* is integrated into the model.
+A lot of data about *C. elegans* is integrated into the model.
 In this project, we work on what forms we should put these data in to best leverage them for building the model.

 NeuroML Connectome
 ------------------

 Our computational strategy to accomplish this involves first reusing the *C. elegans* connectome and the 3D anatomical map of the *C. elegans* nervous system and body plan.
-We have used the NeuroML standard (Gleeson et al., 2010) to describe the 3D anatomical map of the c. elegans nervous system.
+We have used the NeuroML standard (Gleeson et al., 2010) to describe the 3D anatomical map of the *C. elegans* nervous system.
 This has been done by discretizing each neuron into multiple compartments, while preserving its three-dimensional position and structure.
-We have then defined the connections between the NeuroML neurons using the c. elegans connectome.
+We have then defined the connections between the NeuroML neurons using the *C. elegans* connectome.
 Because NeuroML has a well-defined mapping into a system of Hodgkin-Huxley equations, it is currently possible to import the "spatial connectome" into the NEURON simulator (Hines & Carnevale 1997) to perform in silico experiments.

 ### Previous accomplishments

--   Building the C Elegans NeuroML file
+-   Building the *C. elegans* NeuroML file

 ### Current roadmap

 ###[Updated NeuroML connectome model](https://github.com/openworm/OpenWorm/issues?milestone=15&state=open)

-The [NeuroML connectome model](https://github.com/openworm/CElegansNeuroML) provides a framework for [multi-compartmental modeling](https://en.wikipedia.org/wiki/Multi-compartment_model) of the c. elegans nervous system.
+The [NeuroML connectome model](https://github.com/openworm/CElegansNeuroML) provides a framework for [multi-compartmental modeling](https://en.wikipedia.org/wiki/Multi-compartment_model) of the *C. elegans* nervous system.
 We are continuing to refine this to include more and more information that is known about the anatomy and dynamics of the nervous system in order to reach ever-improving biological realism.

 -   [Create sample NeuroML connectome output](https://github.com/openworm/OpenWorm/issues/114)
 -   [Remove Glutamate\_GJ etc in neuroConstruct project](https://github.com/openworm/OpenWorm/issues/50)